Top 12 Art Museums and Galleries in Reykjavik

 What are the best places to explore the Icelandic art scene and history?
 Looking for art galleries in Reykjavik or looking to enjoy Icelandic photography?
 Check out our list of the top 12 top art museums and photo galleries in Reykjavik!

 Despite Iceland's capital’s relatively small size, Reykjavik is a hub of cultural activity, and its art museums are some of the most popular attractions for visitors and locals alike.
-Museums, galleries, and photo exhibitions can be found around almost every corner, proudly displaying the creativity of this island’s most famous artists, as well as allowing space for up-and-comers to contribute their own work to the field.
+Museums, galleries, and photo exhibitions can be found around almost every corner, proudly displaying the creativity of the island’s most famous artists, as well as allowing space for up-and-comers to contribute their own work to the field.

 From contemporary art to classic Icelandic works, the art spaces in Reykjavik offer a unique opportunity to explore Iceland's artistic heritage.
 Many places also showcase international artists and exhibits, making them a must-visit destination for art lovers.